 Curios

 The company I keep is often now my interests - every tiny fact or fancy that amuses or enlightens me.
-But I have also been sharing these at times with Belinda.
+I have also been sharing these at times with Belinda.
 For much of the longest Melbourne lockdown I emailed her something I called Midweek Curios as another way of connecting and compensating for the dullness of our predicament.
-Some curios are for reading, some for watching or listening, and many are for doing.
-Here I will catalogue a bunch of them and in some cases, rather than provide links, I'll simply name them, knowing that links are more ephemeral than names.
+Some content is for reading, some for watching or listening, and many are for doing.
+Here I will catalogue a bunch of them and sometimes, rather than provide links, simply name them, knowing that links are more ephemeral than names.

 Things To Read